Art In Fiction

 • Reading from The Time Keepers

-• Collaborating with Shaunna Edwards to write The Thread Collectors
+• Collaborating with Shaunna J. Edwards to write The Thread Collectors

 • The role Alyson's and Shaunna's ancestors played in creating characters for The Thread Collectors